 Commingled Recycling 🍾: Waster is a big advocate for using commingled bins in many circumstances and argues that a smart commingled recycling program can be a key step in helping your business boost its overall recycling and cost minimisation performance.

-Commingled recycling bin – what exactly is it?
+Commingled recycling bin: what exactly is it?

-Commingled recycling is one of the most versatile waste management services currently available in Australia as many differing items can be accepted in the waste commingled bin.
+A commingled recycling program is one of the most versatile waste management services currently available in Australia as many different items can be accepted in the waste commingled bin.

 We have published a number of blog posts recently on the best way to set up a waste management plan for your business to improve your environmental / recycling performance as well as reduce your costs.
 You can also see our article on obtaining rebates for Sydney recycling.

-Prior to implementing a commingled service to recycle waste, you should check out our blogs on the potential to get cheap or even free cardboard recycling in 2018.
+Prior to implementing a commingled service to recycle waste, you should check out our blogs on the potential to get cheap or even free cardboard recycling in 2023.
 You can also check out our informative blog on the best wheelie bin sizes to use for your business to best match your exact needs.

-Why is a commingled bin a logical “next step” in 2018?
+Why is a commingled bin a logical “next step” in 2023?

 When a business starts along the journey of reducing waste management costs and boosting recycling – implementing a cardboard collection can be the easiest first step.
 This will likely reduce the volume of general waste by enabling large, bulky cardboard boxes to be removed from the bin.

-The next step is to remove commingled waste – similar to what Australian households are getting used to with their home commingled bins.
+Commingled recycling meaning/what is commingled recycling?
 By removing bottles, cans, plastic and glass it is possible to reduce the total cost of waste management (check out our article on whether a glass collection service could be useful for your business – Sydney waste disposal).

 Colours and branding of Commingled bin

-In Australia – commingled recycling bins are coloured yellow:
+In Australia, commingled recycling bins are coloured yellow: